pveber/compbio-scripts/README.md

-bioinfo-rep
+compbio-scripts
 ===========

-This is a collection of installation scripts for various tools that I use.
-Before using them, you have to run `configure` first.
-Then type `./build bowtie` to download, compile and install at the location set by the configure script.
+A collection of scripts to install and use computational biology tools.